-RV ownership can be complicated, especially if you are interested or wondering can you rent a truck to pull a camper.
+RV ownership can be complicated, especially if you’re interested or wondering if it’s possible to rent a truck to pull a camper.
 While you may not wish to purchase a motorhome or other drivable RV, you still need to find an adequate tow vehicle to tow your travel trailer or camper.
 But what if you want to go camping and haven’t found a tow vehicle yet?

 Can you rent a truck to pull a camper?

-You can rent a truck to pull a camper, but it can be a very difficult process.
-However, you can call your local truck rental companies or rental car agencies to see if they have vehicles capable of towing your travel trailer or camper.
-You can also set up an ad in your local area and see if anyone is willing to rent their truck to you.
+While renting a truck can be a difficult process, you can call your local truck rental companies or rental car agencies to see if they have vehicles capable of towing your travel trailer or camper.
+You can also set up an ad in your local area and see if anyone is willing to rent you their truck.

-But what should you consider before renting a truck to pull a camper, and is there anything else that you need in order to safely and effectively tow your new RV?
-In this article, we will go over all of your possible concerns as well as some solutions to your problems.
-Let’s get started now!
+But are there any considerations to make before renting a truck to pull a camper?
+Is there anything needed to safely and effectively tow your new RV?
+In this article, we’ll go over a range of potential concerns along with solutions to common problems.
+Let’s get started!

 Towing Capacity

 Speaking of weight limits, you can’t exactly determine what truck you need to rent before you know the overall weight of your camper or RV.
-You should always aim to rent a truck that has a towing capacity well over the weight of your camper- but how can you weigh your camper in the first place?
+You should always aim to rent a truck with a towing capacity well over the weight of your camper, but how can you weigh your camper in the first place?

-First of all, you should weigh your camper or travel trailer while it is fully packed and ready to go for a trip.
-The weight of your camper when it is empty will be very different from the weight of your camper when it is full.
+You should weigh your camper or travel trailer while it’s fully packed and ready to go for a trip.
+The weight of your camper when it’s empty will be very different from the weight of your camper when it’s full.
 This also includes the weight of freshwater tanks as well as your propane tanks and other RV utilities.

 You can always estimate how much your camper weighs when fully loaded, but I always recommend erring on the side of heavier rather than lighter.
-Many RVers recommend choosing a tow vehicle that can tow at least 10% more than your camper when it is fully loaded, just in case!
+Many RVers recommend choosing a tow vehicle able to tow at least 10% more than your camper when it’s fully loaded, just in case!

-Depending on the make and model of the truck you want to rent, as well as the company that you plan on renting from, you should consider how much renting a truck costs.
-Not only will you need to pay for the truck for however long that your camping trip takes, there are usually incidental fees or insurance payments that need to be made as well.
+Depending on the make and model of the truck you want to rent, along with the company you plan on renting from, overall rental costs might be pretty high!
+Not only will you need to pay for the truck for however long your camping trip takes, but there are usually incidental fees or insurance payments to make too.

 Speaking of fees and additional payments when it comes to towing a camper with a rented truck, you should also consider the legal implications regarding this.
-I do not recommend renting a truck from any particular company without also disclosing that you plan on towing something with it.
+I don’t recommend renting a truck from any particular company without also disclosing you plan on towing something with it.

 The last thing you want to have happen is an accident, or any other sort of situation that could lead you to getting into some legal hot water.
 You should always disclose that you plan on towing with a truck that you plan on renting, even if it results in extra insurance fees or deposits.